re-re-code/25s-MatDataSci-Tohoku/README.md

 # MatDataSci-Tohoku
-This repository consist course material for the materials data science course offered in spring of 2025 at Tohoku University, Japan
+This repository consists of course material for the materials data science course offered in spring of 2025 at Tohoku University, Japan